Galway county football team: Colours and crest

-Kit evolution

 Team sponsorship

 The first sponsor of any Galway team was Tommy Varden's Catering service, in the mid to late 1980s.
 Sponsorship was not as open in the GAA at that time, and it was not until 1991 that regulations around sponsorship were eased.
 The Tommy Varden sponsorship of the footballers was followed by the Supermac's fast food chain sponsoring the Galway hurlers for the first time in 1989.

 In 2008, Tommy Varden ended its 25-year association with Galway football; Aer Arann replaced it as sponsor.
 But, upon entering receivership, Aer Arann was forced to pull out of the sponsorship two years early, having sponsored the footballers for the 2008, 2009 and 2010 seasons.

 In 2011, it was announced that the football team's jersey would carry the logo of Cancer Care West.
 This gave Galway's football team the distinction of becoming the first GAA team to display the name of a charity on its county jersey, instead of a corporate sponsor.

 Beginning in the 2013 season, and with a planned five-year sponsorship, Supermac's, previously the sponsors of only the hurlers, began sponsoring both the football and hurling teams.

 The company announced its latest five-year sponsorship deal in November 2022, expected to last until 2027.